UT Tyler School of Performing Arts

 The University of Texas at Tyler's music faculty, staff, and students are an energetic and focused group--rehearsing, practicing, performing, studying, teaching, traveling, and challenging themselves to high standards of excellence.
 Our teacher-student ratio is kept low to ensure that students and faculty mentors have abundant opportunities to interact.
 The faculty of artist-teachers work toward helping each music major and music minor to be the best musician possible, through challenging, engaging course work, applied study, solo and ensemble performance, practical experience and a variety of recital and concert opportunities.

-The School of Performing Arts is an accredited institutional member of the National Association of Schools of Music.
+The School of Performing Arts is an accredited institutional member of the National Association of Schools of Music and is an All-Steinway School.